theseriff/jobify/docs/task_settings.md

 - **Default**: `None`

 A dictionary of key-value pairs that can be used to attach custom metadata to a job.
-This data is not used directly by Jobber, but it can be useful for other parts of your application, such as middleware or debugging tools.
+This data is not used directly by Jobify, but it can be useful for other parts of your application, such as middleware or debugging tools.